indiqusdocs/apiculus/docs/Administration/BillingandFinancials/Overview.md

 ## Tax Deductions

 Apiculus supports recording quarterly tax deductions for all customer invoices.
-The Tax Deductions section lists all such tax deductions and also allows for adding new items.
-The Tax Deductions feature is optional and needs to be enabled from the global settings, where admins also get the ability to define their country’s fiscal period and fiscal quarters.
+The Tax Deductions section lists all such tax deductions and allows for adding new items.
+The Tax Deductions feature is optional and must be enabled from the global settings, where admins also get the ability to define their country’s fiscal period and quarters.

 Available actions: